TheoAlegretti/HMMC-project/README.md

 Summary of the files and folders:
 - MAIN.ipynb is the most important one.
 It contains most of our work along with explanations about it.
 - main_for_vm_run.py is a filed we used for long computations.
 The code in it is similar to what can be found in MAIN.
-- data is a folder containing the data produced that we wanted to fix.
+- The folder "data" contains intermediary data we saved in order not to have to regenerate them each time.
-- figure is a folder containing the figures for our report and presentation.

 _The rest of the files are not very important_